tajhlande/lmae/README.md

     `pip -e` command above) to your IDE's Python sys.path or PYTHONPATH settings.

 Instructions for JetBrains IDEs can be found [here](https://www.jetbrains.com/help/idea/installing-uninstalling-and-reloading-interpreter-paths.html).

+### Virtual LED Display

+To make it easier to develop and iterate apps without having to push every change to the RPi, there is a command line option to enable a virtual LED display via a window on your development environment.
+The option is `-v` or `--virtual-leds`.
+This will trigger the code to draw to the virtual display window rather than looking for a real Raspberry Pi LED display.
+This feature is built with Pygame, hence the dependency on it.

+I have only tested this on a Mac, though in theory it should also work in Windows.
+It probably will not work in a Linux development environment, because the code is using the operating system name to manage the implementation class substitution.
+This might be fixed in the future, but it works for me now.

 ### Library structure